-NRECA and its members support the agency’s efforts to minimize the need for case-by-case approvals for vegetation management, facility inspection, and O&M of electric transmission and distribution facilities.
-Further, the ability for co-ops to address emergency vegetation management without prior consent, including the removal or pruning of hazard trees, is essential to avoid the disruption of electric service and mitigate immediate fire and safety threats.
+The Associations support the agency’s efforts to minimize the need for case-by-case approvals for vegetation management, facility inspection, and O&M of electric transmission and distribution facilities.
+Further, the ability for APPA and NRECA members to address emergency vegetation management without prior consent, including the removal or pruning of hazard trees, is essential to avoid the disruption of electric service and mitigate immediate fire and safety threats.
 A key provision of the FY2018 Omnibus authorizes owners and operators to conduct emergency vegetation management, including the removal or pruning of hazard trees, without prior approval.
 The only requirement is that the authorized agency officer be notified within 24 hours after the emergency action occurs.
 This ability is essential for APPA and NRECA members to quickly address dangers of vegetation or hazard trees contacting powerlines from within or adjacent to the ROW to avoid disruption of electric service and eliminate immediate fire and safety hazards.
+To ensure consistency with the FY2018 Omnibus and avoid inconsistent interpretations, the Associations recommend the agency remove the word “imminent” from the emergency vegetation management description.

 The agency has proposed including this emergency vegetation management notification provision at § 251.56(h)(5)(viii)(B).
 However, that section is specific to those activities that require approval from the agency (e.g., owner or operator performance of routine vegetation management).
-By also including the emergency vegetation management notification requirements in this section, is the Associations are concerned this could lead to confusion and inconsistent application of the underlying statute.
+By also including the emergency vegetation management notification requirements in this section, the Associations are concerned this could lead to confusion and inconsistent application of the underlying statute.
 It is our understanding the Congress intended to provide the authorization to address hazard trees in emergency conditions regardless of whether an owner or operator has an approved plan or agreement.
 Therefore, the Associations recommend the agency move proposed § 251.56(h)(5)(viii)(B) regarding emergency vegetation management as a standalone section or include it as a subsection under § 251.56(h)(5)(vii), which outlines other instances where the owner or operator must notify the agency.
+In addition, the agency should remove the words, “as specified in the operating plan or agreement,” within the emergency vegetation management description.

 Further, the Associations support the agency’s clarification that the electric utility owner or operator shall notify the authorized agency officer in writing within 24 hours of the hazard tree removal or pruning.
 Providing written notification helps eliminate the potential for non-compliance with the regulation should agency personnel be unavailable in situations such as government shutdowns, federal holidays, and weekends.

+The proposal does not distinguish requirements regarding the timeframes for notification, request for approval, and response of the authorized officer for work that must be done to address emergency maintenance and repair of electric transmission and distribution facilities.
+In addition to emergency vegetation management, emergency maintenance is another type of activity that would be performed under an approved operating plan or agreement.
+The Associations recommend the agency add the following description as a new section to address emergency management:

+Emergency maintenance.
+If any component of a covered facility presents a danger to the delivery of electric service due to equipment failure, the owner or operator may, without prior written approval from the authorized officer, inspect, repair, or replace the equipment to avoid the disruption of electric service and eliminate immediate fire and safety hazards.
+The owner and operator shall notify the authorized officer in writing of the location and description of the work within 24 hours of its completion.

 The Associations encourage the agency to continue seeking ways to streamline and lessen the need for case-by-case approvals.

 Limit Strict Liability.